-Select Dynamic or Manual address configuration by clicking on the appropriate radio button.
+Choose the Use DHCP to obtain IP address radio button to enable dynamic address configuration, or choose the Use static IP address radio button to enable manual address configuration.
 For manual configurations, enter the IP address and netmask in the appropriate fields.